VeeamHub/veeam-terraform/.github/pull_request_template.md

 # Pull Request Template

-By contributing, you agree that your contributions will be licensed under the projects original open source license.
+By contributing, you agree that your contributions will be licensed under the project's original open source license.

 ## Description